PetterTech/blog/content/posts/2014-09-08-powercli-getting-vmhost-uptime.md

  Get-View  -ViewType hostsystem -Property name,runtime.boottime | Select-Object Name, @{N="UptimeDays"; E={((((get-date) - ($_.runtime).BootTime).TotalDays).Tostring()).Substring(0,5)}}
  ```

-However, I wasn&#8217;t completely satisfied by the the output or the ease of use.
+However, I wasn't completely satisfied by the the output or the ease of use.
 So today I went back and rewrote the code and made a function of it.
 Instead of using the ToString and Substring methods I went for the built-in class Math, which has a method called Round.
 You can learn more about the Math class here: <a href="http://www.madwithpowershell.com/2013/10/math-in-powershell.html" target="_blank" rel="noopener">http://www.madwithpowershell.com/2013/10/math-in-powershell.html</a>

-Anyways, here&#8217;s the function I came up with:
+Anyways, here's the function I came up with:

  ```
  function Get-VMHostUptime